giobongio/mars-rover/README.md

 # Introduction

 The goal of this application is to create an API that translates the commands sent from Earth to instructions understood by a rover which is exploring the surface of Mars.
+The surface is sprinkled of obstacles which can prevent the movements of the rover.

 ### Mars Surface projection

 Mars is thought as a sphere.
 It's surface is projected to a bidimensional grid of `M` meridians and `P` parallels, by using the Mercator's modified centrographic cylindrical projection.
 In this representation:
-- The origin (`0,0`) is set at the top left corner for convenience
+- The origin (`0, 0`) is set at the top left corner for convenience
-- The right bottom corner is the point with coordinates `(x,y) = (M-1,P-1)`
+- The right bottom corner is the point with coordinates `(x,y) = (M-1, P-1)`
-- Points at the right border of the grid correspond to the points at the left border of the grid
+- Points laying on the right border of the grid correspond to the points at the left border of the grid
-- Points at the top border of the grid are a unique point (North Pole)
+- Points laying on the top border of the grid are a unique point (North Pole)
-- Points at the bottom border of the grid are a unique point (South Pole)
+- Points laying on the bottom border of the grid are a unique point (South Pole)
 - To each meridian corresponds an antimeridian, which is a meridian at 180° from the considered meridian
 - When we are at the right border and move right, we come out at the left border, going right on the same parallel
 - When we are at the left border and move left, we come out at the right border, going left on the same parallel